WGBH-MLA/AAPB2/app/views/exhibits/empoderamiento-latino/notes.md

 <a name="86"></a><sup>86</sup> Julia Preston, “Four Centuries, Countless Influences: A PBS Series Documents the Story of Hispanics in America,” *New York Times*, September 15, 2013. *Latino Americans* está disponible a través de Kanopy: https://www.kanopy.com/product/latino-americans.

 <a name="87"></a><sup>87</sup> Jynnah Radford, “Key Findings about U.S. Immigrants,” *Pew Research Center*, June 17, 2019, https://www.pewresearch.org/fact-tank/2019/06/17/key-findings-about-u-s-immigrants/.

-<a name="88"></a><sup>88</sup> Emma Lazarus, “The New Colossus,” November 2, 1883, as quoted in National Park Service, “Statue of Liberty: National Monument of New York, The New Colossus,” updated August 14, 2019,
+<a name="88"></a><sup>88</sup> Emma Lazarus, “The New Colossus,” November 2, 1883, income se cita en National Park Service, “Statue of Liberty: National Monument of New York, The New Colossus,” actualizado August 14, 2019,
 https://www.nps.gov/stli/learn/historyculture/colossus.htm.

 <a name="89"></a><sup>89</sup> Roger Daniels, *Coming to America: A History of Immigration and Ethnicity in American Life* (New York: HarperCollins, 1990), 265-84.